Jon Hamm: Personal life

-Hamm quit smoking at age 24, but his role as Don Draper required him to smoke.
+Hamm stopped smoking at age twenty-four, but his role as Don Draper required him to smoke.
 Instead of actual cigarettes, he smoked herbal cigarettes that did not contain tobacco or nicotine.

 In March 2015, Hamm's representative confirmed that he had recently completed in-patient treatment for alcoholism.
-Hamm also reported developing vitiligo during the filming of Mad Men.
+Hamm also reported developing vitiligo during the filming of Season 1 of Mad Men.

+Hamm has called himself a "sporadic reader."
+He has expressed his admiration for Marc Levinson's book The Box, finding it pertained to his upbringing and how the standardization of shipping containers changed his family's source of income.
+In the same interview, he expressed his admiration for Tom Wolfe's The Right Stuff, Dave Eggers's A Heartbreaking Work of Staggering Genius, John Irving's books The World According to Garp and A Prayer for Owen Meany, and Chad Harbach's book The Art of Fielding.

 Relationships

-Hamm was in a long-term relationship with actress and screenwriter Jennifer Westfeldt from 1997 to 2015.
-Of their relationship, he said in 2008: "We may not have a piece of paper that says we're husband and wife, but after 10 years, Jennifer is more than just a girlfriend.
-What we have is much deeper and we both know that.
-To me, people get married when they're ready to have kids, which I'm not ruling out."
+Hamm was in a long-term relationship with actress and screenwriter, Jennifer Westfeldt, from 1997 to 2015.
 Along with Westfeldt, Hamm appeared in Gap-related campaign advertisements.
 In April 2009, Hamm and Westfeldt formed their own production company, Points West Pictures.

 In February 2023, Hamm became engaged to actress Anna Osceola after two years of dating.
+The two were married in June 2023, at Anderson Canyon in Big Sur, California.
+Osceola briefly appeared as the flower child receptionist at the California coastal retreat that Hamm's character stayed at in the 2015 series finale of Mad Men.